 Why Saltillo?
 Location, Location, Location

-Saltillo is located in Mexico’s third largest state, Coahuila, which is strategically situated in the country’ northeast corridor.
-Covering an area of over 16,000 miles, Coahuila borders the U.S. state of Texas for 318 miles, which is extremely valuable to manufacturers looking to shorten U.S. supply chains.
+Saltillo is the capital of Mexico’s third largest state, Coahuila, which is situated in the country’s northeast corridor.
+Covering an area of over 16,000 miles, Coahuila borders the U.S. state of Texas for 318 miles.
+It’s an extremely valuable location for manufacturers looking to shorten U.S. supply chains.

-Saltillo’s unique geography offers strategic benefits compared to alternate locations in the region (Monterrey in particular).
+Saltillo’s unique geography offers strategic benefits compared to alternate locations in the region, particularly nearby Monterrey.
 Perched high in the Zapaliname mountains, Saltillo’s elevation reaches 5,200 feet.
-Despite its situation near the Chihuahuan desert, the city’s heights making it a cooler and windier locale than other areas of Mexico, with sunny winters and scarce rainfall.
-This moderate climate means low air conditioning and heating costs year-round – an often overlooked feature unique to Saltillo that helps reduce the operational bottom line.
+Despite its location near the Chihuahuan desert, the city’s height makes it a cooler and windier locale than other areas of Mexico, with sunny winters and scarce rainfall.
+This moderate climate means low air conditioning and heating costs year-round – an often-overlooked feature unique to Saltillo that helps reduce the operational bottom line.

 Well-Connected Infrastructure, Easy Transport Access

-Given all of the city’s infrastructure conveniences, Saltillo is a great option for automotive manufacturers who want to maintain or increase production without significantly driving cost.
+Given all of the city’s infrastructure conveniences, Saltillo is a great option for automotive manufacturers who want to maintain or increase production without significantly driving up costs.